sidnik007/sidnik007.github.com/_posts/2015-08-06-perl-using-tdd.md

 }
 1
 {% endhighlight %}
 And here you go, the test passes!
 Now what we have is a test file, and a source file.
 If you change anything in the source code, you can always verify by using the test file.
 I also have no doubt that this code could be refactored further, but I am not an expert in Perl, and the whole idea was to show how TDD works in Perl, so no offence ;)

+You can also use `prove` command on the command line to see the summary of the test.
+In our case it would print as follows

+{% highlight perl %}
+All tests successful.
+Files=1, Tests=4,  0 wallclock secs ( 0.03 usr  0.01 sys +  0.02 cusr  0.00 csys =  0.06 CPU)
+Result: PASS
+{% endhighlight %}